Berenberg Bank Analysts Give Allianz (FRA:ALV) a €267.00 Price Target

-Berenberg Bank set a €267.00 ($272.45) target price on Allianz (FRA:ALV – Get Rating) in a research note published on Thursday, Borsen Zeitung reports.
+Berenberg Bank set a €267.00 ($272.45) price target on Allianz (FRA:ALV – Get Rating) in a research note published on Wednesday, Borsen Zeitung reports.

 Allianz Company Profile